 On the Autonomous Databases page select your Autonomous Database from the links under the Display Name column.

-To enable Autonomous Data Guard do the following:
+To add a cross-region Autonomous Data Guard standby:

-- On the Autonomous Database Details page, under Autonomous Data Guard, click Enable in the Status field.
+- On the Autonomous Database Details page, under Resources, click Disaster recovery.

 - In the Region field, select a region.

 The region list shows the available remote regions where you can create a cross-region standby.
 When you add a standby database, the list of available regions only shows a remote region if your tenancy is subscribed to the remote region (you must be subscribed to the paired remote region).
 See Autonomous Database Cross-Region Paired Regions for more information.